rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 #### **LC_PAUSE (Layer Change) macro:**

 1. Convenience: The LC_PAUSE macro provides a simple and user-friendly mechanism for controlling the "Pause on the next layer" functionality.
 This functionality allows users to pause the printing process at a specific layer and perform certain actions or make adjustments as needed.
 2. Flexibility: The macro allows flexibility in how the pause functionality is applied.
-Users can either pause on the next layer change by not specifying a specific layer value or trigger a pause only when a specific layer number is passed as a parameter to the macro.
+Users can either pause at the next layer change by not specifying a specific layer value or trigger a pause only when a specific layer number is passed as a parameter to the macro.
 This flexibility caters to different use cases and allows users to customize the behavior according to their requirements.
 3. Dynamic behavior: The LC_PAUSE macro considers the current state of the "Pause on the next layer" flag.
 If LC_PAUSE has already been set, executing the macro will toggle it off, effectively canceling the pause.
 This dynamic behavior ensures that users have control over the pause functionality and can easily modify it during runtime without complications.
 4. Integration with slicer functionality: The macro integrates with the slicer's layer change mechanism by checking the slicer's passed layer value and comparing it with the user's specified layer.
 This integration enhances the compatibility and interoperability between the macro and the slicer, resulting in a more seamless workflow when managing layer-based pausing in a slicer environment.